i-am-grub/MultiGP_Toolkit/docs/usage/fpvscores/index.rst

 You can now upload results to your FPVScores Organisation without providing an Event UUID to the MultiGP Toolkit when uploading your race results!

-Finding and Event UUID for a race
+Finding an Event UUID for a race
 -------------------------------------------

 1. Navigate to `FPVScores <https://fpvscores.com/>`_.

-2. When signed in as a Organisation Organisator, open the event manager
+2. When signed in as a Organisation Organisator, open the ``Event Manager``

     .. image:: event_manager.png
         :width: 600
         :alt: Event Manager
         :align: center

-3. Open the events page
+3. Open the ``Events`` page

     .. image:: events.png
         :width: 600